MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/web-content/control-webslates.md

 ## Overview

 When you add a WebSlate to your environment, you can set a default URL for it, but what if an event organizer wants to change the URL in real time during an event using the Control Panel?
-To accommodate this, you should use the *WebSlateFramed* prefab which comes with a component named *WebSlate Controllable* for just this purpose.
+To accommodate this, the *WebSlateFramed* Prefab that you [add to your scene](./add-a-webslate.md) comes with a component named *WebSlate Controllable* for just this purpose.
 It also comes with the *Object Controllable* component which lets an event organizer enable or disable the WebSlate during an event.

 WebSlate controllables are great for environment creators who want to retain the design and aesthetics of the environment while enabling Organizers who run multiple events (as a Template or not) to change content depending on the theme of their event.
 Note that Controllable URLs can be added or changed *only* during live events.
 URLs added during customization (in Edit mode) won't be saved and thus won't persist across multiple events; WebSlates will default to the URL added by developers in Unity each time.